oscarotero/env/README.md

 ## Available conversions:

-* Strings with "false" are converted to boolean `false`
+* "false" is converted to boolean `false`
-* Strings with "true" are converted to boolean `true`
+* "true" is converted to boolean `true`
-* Strings with "null" are converted to `null`
+* "null" is converted to `null`
-* Strings with only numbers are converted to integers
+* If the string contains only numbers is converted to an integer
+* If the string has quotes, remove them

-To configure the conversions, there's the following constants (all enabled by default):
+To configure the conversion, you can use the following constants (all enabled by default):

 * `Env::CONVERT_BOOL` To convert boolean values
 * `Env::CONVERT_NULL` To convert null values